Modeling spatial tail dependence with Cauchy convolution processes: Modeling

 \subsection{Mixture of Cauchy and Gaussian processes}

 {The Cauchy convolution process $Z(\ss)$ defined as in \eqref{eq-convmodel} with $W(\d\ss^*)\sim_{\text{i.i.d.}}\text{Cauchy}(\d\ss^*)$ has the appealing property of being tail-dependent (unless exactly independent) and the strength of dependence as a function of distance between two spatial locations is controlled by the kernel function $k(\ss,\ss^*)$.
-Moreover, if the kernel $k$ has a compact support, the process is only dependent locally (i.e., at small distances), and is independent at large enough distances.
-Unfortunately, Cauchy convolution processes have three main drawbacks when modeling spatial data: \begin{enumerate} \item As Gaussian processes, the resulting copula is reflection-symmetric (and in particular, tail-symmetric), which might not be realistic in some applications; \item Depending on the kernel $k$ and the distance between sites $\ss_1,\ss_2$, two variables $Z(\ss_1)$ and $Z(\ss_2)$ can either be tail-dependent, or exactly independent, but the intermediate case of (non-trivial) tail independence is not possible.
-In other words, the process cannot capture tail independence (unless exactly independent) and thus, it lacks flexibility at sub-asymptotic levels; \item The strength of dependence in the bulk of the joint distribution of $\{Z(\ss_1), \ldots, Z(\ss_d)\}^\top$ and in its tails cannot be controlled separately with this process. \end{enumerate}}
+In particular, if the kernel $k$ has a compact support, the process is only dependent locally (i.e., at small distances), and is independent at large enough distances.
+Moreover, importantly, given that the Cauchy convolution process $Z(\ss)$ can be seen as a sum-mixture of heavy-tailed noise, rather than a max-mixture like its extreme-value limit $Z_{\rm EV}(\ss)$ (recall Proposition~\ref{prop1-EVlim1} and \eqref{eq:movingmaximum}) or the max-mixture models proposed by \citet{Wadsworth.Tawn:2012b}, it can generate more flexible patterns and realistic realizations, as demonstrated below.
+However, Cauchy convolution processes also have certain drawbacks when modeling spatial data, namely: \begin{enumerate} \item Like Gaussian processes, the resulting copula is reflection-symmetric (and in particular, tail-symmetric), which might not be realistic in some applications; \item Depending on the kernel $k$ and the distance between sites $\ss_1,\ss_2$, two variables $Z(\ss_1)$ and $Z(\ss_2)$ can either be tail-dependent, or exactly independent, but the intermediate case of (non-trivial) tail independence is not possible.
+In other words, the process cannot capture tail independence (unless exactly independent) and thus, it still lacks flexibility at sub-asymptotic levels; \item The strength of dependence in the bulk of the joint distribution of \\$\{Z(\ss_1), \ldots, Z(\ss_d)\}^\top$ and in its tails cannot be controlled separately with this process. \end{enumerate}}